prince0/Finger-Cam/README.md

 # Finger-Cam
-This is a camera application which allows user to click picture using their fingerprint sensor.
+This is a camera application which allows user to click picture using fingerprint sensor.